Two Islands, One Move

 3) Highlight solidarity and tolerance between two communities.

 Healthy lifestyle: The two islands have a strong common touristic tradition, hosting many outdoor lovers from many different countries.
 However, local communities from both islands are not used to experience themselves the beauty of their own areas.
-TIOM has valorised the underused natural areas through outdoor sport and gave new opportunities to develop oneself towards physical activities in both landscapes.
+TIOM has valorised underexploited natural areas through outdoor sport and gave new opportunities to develop oneself towards physical activities in both landscapes.

 The international exchange through culture and physical activities entered in a process of a common cultural legacy heritage and discovery, pedagogical education on physical activity for all, and started an open dialogue between common problems and their solutions.